vives-project-xp/Lannootree/Lannootree_server/README.md

 ### asset processor

 This is a seperate docker-compose file.
-Because it can run on a differtent server with more power.
+Because it can run on a different server with more power.

 ## Deploy all containers